udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 *Resource Consistency*

 7. Identify a solution to restrict which services can be used in each Azure subscription, across the company.
-How will your solution allow exceptions for approved pilot projects?
+How will your solution allow exceptions for specific resource types for approved pilot projects or one-off deployments?

 8. How can you prevent accidental deletion of production resources, by administrators who require access to manage those resources?